azantop/weatherML/README.md

 ## Details of the Machine Learning Model and Physics Loss Function:

 The model receives the last 72 hours of the weather of all stations and makes a forecast of the future 72 hours on the whole map.
-The model is defined as follows:
+The neural network layout is defined as follows:
 * a time distributed spatial encoder consisting of locally connected and max pooling layers
 * a LSTM recurrent layer for the temporal dynamics
-* an decoder consisting of a dense layer, a de-convolution, and a locally connected layer
+* an decoder consisting of a dense and a deconvolution plus a locally connected layer
 <pre>
 <code>def build_model( grid_size, channels, features, past, future ):
     """ Creates tensorflow model